chrisgrieser/obsidian-quadro/README.md

   version-controlled with `git`.

 ### For Obsidian users not familiar with QDA
-In Qualitative Data Analysis, "coding" is a form of fine-grained tagging of text segments, and "extraction" is a transforming prose text into structured data.
+In qualitative data analysis, "coding" is a form of fine-grained tagging of text segments, and "extraction" denotes the transforming of prose text into structured data.

 _Coding_ is implemented in _Quadro_ via "bidirectional" links between Data Files and Code Files by inserting wikilinks in _both_ files.
 (Obsidian itself does